 Now…this picture may look like an advertisement for Bush’s beans, but really, it’s an illustration of my OCD tendencies.
 See, I’m all about getting a deal and am totally all for generic brands.
 However, the pinto beans were the only ones available as the store brand; the rest were Bush’s and I couldn’t have a picture of 3 cans of Bush’s beans and 1 can of Walmart beans.

-then combine the rest of the sauce ingredients and cook it all together until your house smells amazing.
+And then cook it, either in the oven or the crockpot, until the flavors combine and your house smells amazing.
 It’s perfect for any type of festivity any time throughout the year, but there is something about a big pan of baked beans at a cookout that just fits, you know?